gaehlerm/SoftwareEngineering/README.md

 // add some more text from the pragmatic programmer

 Coupling is a very essential part of software engineering.
 Without coupling, it wouldn't be possible to write code.
 Coupling is the glue that sticks everything together.
-But too much glue is bad as it makes everything sticky.
+But too much glue is bad as everything becomes sticky.
 In bad code, everything depends on each other.
 Every module or file imports dozens of other files.
-This is really bad because if you want to change one of them, you might have to change a whole dozen.
+This is really bad because if you want to change one file, you might have to change a whole dozen.
 Instead you have to make sure that the coupling is as low as possible.
 This keeps the code soft and flexible.

 This is one of the reasons why global variables and inheritance are not recommended.
 Global variables are the worst as they instantly glue the whole code together.
 It’s like importing something everywhere.
 This is absolutely deadly.
 Don’t use global variables.

 Inheritance is not quite as bad, but almost.
 Everything that depends on a derived class automatically also depends on its base class.
 You are not only coupling the derived class to the base class, but also the other way around.
 You can barely change one without changing the other.
 This is not how flexible code is supposed to be.
 Don’t use inheritance.

+// A service locator is an intermediate object that knows about more or less everything.
+If you want something, ask the service locator.
+This is an anti pattern. instead of asking what you want, you go to the service locator and reach through the service locator. https://youtu.be/RlfLCWKxHJ0 video on service locators Only ask for things you directly need

+// Null paranoia: You don't have to check everything for not being null.
+Only check this if needed.
+There are cases where null is a perfectly viable option.

 One common rule on coupling is the law of Demeter.
 Though it's not a very strict law.
 Martin Fowler called it "The occasionally useful suggestion of Demeter" // Refactoring p.192.
 More formally, the Law of Demeter for functions requires that a method `m` of an object `a` may only invoke the methods of the following kinds of objects: // https://en.wikipedia.org/wiki/Law_of_Demeter, https://www2.ccs.neu.edu/research/demeter/demeter-method/LawOfDemeter/paper-boy/demeter.pdf
 - `a` itself;